Campus-Molndal-JIN23/todolist-clarabrorson/TDDproject/README.md

 ## Tests

 + Locate TodoTests.java
++ Click on the green arrow next to the class name to run all tests.
-+ Right-click on the specific test method you wish to run.
++ Or click on the green arrow next to the test method to run a specific test.